gunvantsr/expressgen/README.md

 # Node-Expressgen 🚀

-At my job, whenever i was working on writting backend APIs, i used to find myself copy-pasting the same directory and file strucutres over and over again.
+At my job, whenever i was working on node express projects, i used to find myself copy-pasting the same directory and file strucutres over and over again.
 So, i created this simple node express boilerplate generator to ease the task.
 I acknowledge, there are so many better and adavanced tools for this task, but i wanted to build something custom while learning something new :)

 PS: This project is still in beta,  please feel free to open a issue or pull request for any kind of feature suggestion, feedback, improvement.
 ## Installation